pcboy/ncypher/README.md

 # Ncypher

-Ncypher is a gem to help you to encrypt your credentials in your ruby apps in a safe manner.
+Ncypher is a gem to help you to encrypt your credentials in your projects in a safe manner.

 ## Upgrade from versions before 1.0
 Versions before 1.0 were using rbnacl-libsodium gem which is now deprecated.